fatacuciocolata/react-halo-ads/README.md

 ## Halo ads

-Halo ads is a eb application consuming REST APIs with Axios from Laravel (database SQLite).
+Halo ads is a web application consuming REST APIs with Axios from Laravel (database SQLite).

 ## Description